Table of Contents

 options: automapSubstitutions: true logging: CLOUD_LOGGING_ONLY

-substitutions: _DATABASE_NAME: $DB_NAME _IMAGE_NAME: $REGISTRY_URL/app _INSTANCE_CONNECTION_NAME: $CONN_NAME _REGION: $REGION _SERVICE_NAME: insight-devEOFThis script creates a cloudbuild.yaml (docs) that:
+substitutions: _DATABASE_NAME: $DB_NAME _IMAGE_NAME: $REGISTRY_URL/$SERVICE_NAME _INSTANCE_CONNECTION_NAME: $CONN_NAME _REGION: $REGION _SERVICE_NAME: $SERVICE_NAMEEOFThis script creates a cloudbuild.yaml (docs) that:

 - Builds our application image and pushes it to Artifact Repository